Marriage Counseling: Is Couples Therapy The Right Choice For My Relationship?

 What are some common issues addressed in marriage and family counseling, and how are they typically resolved?

-Usually, the common issues being addressed in marriage and family counseling can include difficulties in conflict resolution, poor communication skills, parenting challenges, unhealthy boundaries, family dynamics, and infidelity among others.
+Usually, the common issues being addressed in sessions of marriage and family counseling can include difficulties in conflict resolution, poor communication skills, parenting challenges, unhealthy boundaries, family dynamics, mental health issues, divorce, and infidelity, among others.
+These issues are typically addressed in family therapy, wherein partners work together under the guidance of a therapist.
+Family counseling can help couples and families navigate life transitions, such as having children, relationship changes, divorce, retirement, grief and loss, and career changes.

 How can couples counseling or couples therapy benefit partners both individually and as a couple, in terms of psychological well-being?

-Couples therapy can help both partners in the relationship to learn healthier coping mechanisms to handle stress and challenges within their relationship, and thus improve their own mental health and well-being.
+Couples therapy sessions can help both partners in the relationship learn healthier coping mechanisms to handle stress and challenges within their relationship, and thus improve their own mental health and well-being.
+Couples and individual therapy sessions may help couples understand differences between their partner in terms of values, parenting styles, needs, and more.

 - Previous Article